-Zimmer NexGen Knee Lawsuit Overview
+Zimmer NexGen Knee Replacement Lawsuit Overview

 Zimmer, Inc. faces a growing number of lawsuits regarding defective NexGen knee replacement systems.
 The primary allegations focus on the high-flex components that make the devices prone to loosening and failure.
-Since 2003, over 150,000 Zimmer NexGen knee systems have been implanted in patients nationwide, with numerous cases requiring revision surgery due to device failure.

-Latest Zimmer NexGen Knee Lawsuit Updates
+Latest Zimmer NexGen Knee Replacement Lawsuit Updates

-May 11, 2011 – At least three separate lawsuits were filed against Zimmer, Inc. on behalf of patients who experienced serious problems with the NexGen LPS knee replacement system.
-These new claims join a growing number of lawsuits nationwide from individuals reporting similar issues with the defective devices.
+- May 11, 2011 – At least three separate lawsuits were filed against Zimmer, Inc. on behalf of patients who experienced serious problems with the NexGen LPS knee replacement system.
+These new claims join a growing number of lawsuits nationwide from individuals reporting similar issues with the defective devices [2].

 Related Article: Zimmer Persona Knee Replacement Class Action Lawsuit